Cookies managing

 As well as non-listed SMEs, the CSRD currently excludes listed micro-enterprises with ten or fewer employees and less than Euro 700K in net turnover or Euro 350K in assets.

-Is CSRD mandatory?
+Is the CSRD mandatory?

 The CSRD is mandatory for all companies meeting the above-described criteria.
 These companies will have to publish a non-financial, or ESG report on an annual basis, using the EFRAG’s sustainability reporting standards (the ESRS).